-Image: WVTTK Architects "Living Bus Shelter" Environmentally sensitive public infrastructure is becoming more prevelant in urban environments all over the world.
+Image: WVTTK Architects "Living Bus Shelter

+Environmentally sensitive public infrastructure is becoming more prevelant in urban environments all over the world.
 This bus shelter in the Netherlands was designed as part of an effort to green the city.

-TRANSIT STOPS
+TRANSIT ST OPS

 Image: Bike Shelter Perhaps one of the most important elements of the transit shelter is the provision of safe, and in this case shown above, sheltered bicycle storage.
 Cities across the country are seeing significant increases and bicycle and bicycle-transit usage.
-A bicycle makes the 'last mile' trip to the transit stop a much easier one.
+A bicycle makes the "last mile" trip to the transit stop a much easier one.
 Transit Stop Recommendations - 1.
 Ensure that transit stops are adequate in size and are visible from the streets and adjacent properties for ease of natural surveillance. - 2.
 Consider modifying standard shelters to reflect the unique characteristics of a district or corridor.
 Host design competitions for ideas. - 3.
 When considering investments into transit shelters, coordinate with local transit providers to review stop locations and code compliance. - 4.
-Provide bicycle parking and if possible, bicycle shelters at transit stops to enhance t transit rider access to the service.
-CIVIC OPEN SPACE SIZE, USE, & CONFIGURATION The provision of well-designed sited, and scaled public and civic open spaces along Hallandale Beach Boulevard will go great lengths to make the corridor livable.
-The Form-Based Code for the RAC and Hallandale beach Boulevard districts are designed to provide incentives for addition civic and public open spaces.
+Provide bicycle parking and if possible, bicycle shelters at transit stops to enhance the transit rider access to the service as well as trash receptacles.
+CIVIC OPEN SPA CE SIZE, USE, & CONFIGUR ATION The provision of well-designed sited, and scaled public and civic open spaces along Hallandale Beach Boulevard will go great lengths to make the corridor livable.
+The Form-Based Code for the RAC and Hallandale Beach Boulevard districts are designed to provide incentives for addition civic and public open spaces.
 These guidelines are intended to illustrate successful spaces, of varying scales, and the elements that make them desirable.

 Image: Artist rendering Parks, plazas, and urban open spaces can provide a variety of experiences and purposes.
-There are a few basic tenets that apply to all: visibility, safety, and comfort.
+There are a few basic tenets that apply to alk: accessibility, visibility, safety, and comfort.
 The rendering above illustrates how all buildings are facing the plaza and parkways to provide natural surveillance onto the public spaces.

+Image: Soundscape Park; Miami Beach,FL

 This passive park is designed with dynamic pathway geometries and art/landscaping installations.
 Each public space can have its own identity and unified theme.

+Deleted: b

+Commented [CW5]: Missing recommendations section.
+We should address the strong preference that such open civic space should be at the sidewalk level.

 VISIBILITY